 The need to nourish a growing population yet reduce the environmental impact of agriculture looks set to transform food production.
 Scientists are inventing ways to produce more food with less.
-Our Food ETF sustainably invests in the companies harnessing new technologies to feed the world.
+The Fund sustainably invests in the companies harnessing new technologies to feed the world.

 Without far-reaching changes in agriculture and food production, the world will not be able to halt its march towards environmental disaster.
 Already, the industry is a major greenhouse gas (GHG) emitter and does widespread harm to the environment in other ways besides.
 As the global population grows, powerful forces are beginning to transform food production.

 Through selecting the companies with high focus on the food sector, VanEck's Food ETF aims to generate returns for investors.
 Such is the nature of food’s transformation that it also brings clear environmental, social and governance (ESG) benefits.